ZeroCM/zcm/docs/tools.md

 see examples/tools/logplayer/example.log.jslp for more examples.

+### Log Player GUI
+##### To mark for build: `$./waf configure --use-java`

+This is similar to `zcm-logplayer` but is a GUI-based tool.
+Launch `zcm-logplayer-gui` to play back a log interactively.
+Speed up/slow down playback, play/pause, scrub through the log, make bookmarks, mark sections to play on repeat, export log snippets, all from one lightweight and easy to use tool.

 ### Bridge
+##### To mark for build: `$./waf configure --use-elf`

 When architecting a system that uses zcm, you might want to use multiple transports. `zcm-bridge` allows you to bridge traffic between two